 The work environment includes any physical or virtual place staff attend to carry out their role in teaching, supervising and/or assessing students in the program.
 The learning environment includes any physical or virtual place students attend to learn and/or gain clinical experience in the program.
-Examples include offices, classrooms, lecture theatres, online learning portals, simulated environments, work-integrated learning facilities and health services.
+Examples include offices, classrooms, lecture theatres, online learning portals, simulated environments, work-integrated learning clinics and/or practices.